peakphp/view/README.md

 ### Directives

-Directives provide you simpler and more elegant syntax for  writing templates.
+Directives provide you a simpler and more elegant syntax for  writing templates.
 By default, there is not directive activated in your View.
 You need to add them to your View instance with ``setDirectives()`` method.
 The downside of directives is that View must run them after rendering a template, adding an extra compilation step.
 The more directives you have, the more it take times to render the view .
 Of course, this side effect can be mitigated with a proper caching solution, but to keep things simple, Peak View doesn't provide one by default.

 ```php
 $view->setDirectives([